parttimenerd/hello-ebpf/README.md

 - Linux 64-bit (or a VM)
 - Java 22 or later
-- libbcc (see [bcc installation instructions](https://github.com/iovisor/bcc/blob/master/INSTALL.md), be sure to install the libbpfcc-dev package)
+- libbpf and bpf-tool
-  - e.g. `apt install linux-tools-common linux-tools-$(uname -r)` on Ubuntu
+  - e.g. `apt install libbpf-dev linux-tools-common linux-tools-$(uname -r)` on Ubuntu
-- root privileges (for eBPF programs)
+- root privileges (for executing the eBPF programs)

-On Mac OS, you can use the [Lima VM](https://lima-vm.io/) (or use the `hello-ebpf.yaml` file as a guide to install the prerequisites):
+- On Mac OS, you can use the [Lima VM](https://lima-vm.io/) (or use the `hello-ebpf.yaml` file as a guide to install the prerequisites):

 ```sh
 limactl start hello-ebpf.yaml --mount-writable